 THE RESEARCH CENTRE ON INTELLIGENT TECHNOLOGIES OF SANTIAGO DE COMPOSTELA (CiTIUS)

-CiTIUS, the Research Centre in Information Technology, is part of the Singular Research Centres Network of the Campus Life.
+CiTIUS, the Research Centre on Intelligent Technologies, is part of the Singular Research Centres Network of the Campus Life.
 Campus Life is the International Campus of Excellence of the University of Santiago de Compostela, recognized in 2009 by the Spanish Ministry of Education and Science.

 CiTIUS hosts more than 100 researchers, including 31 senior researchers who have been selected by an external Scientific Advisory Board.
 CiTIUS research activity is organized into 8 scientific programmes: 1.
 Machine learning; 2.
 Advanced computing; 3.
 E-health; 4.
 Approximate processing; 5.
 Personal Robots; 6.
 Autonomous sensors; 7.
 Natural language technologies and 8.
 Artificial Vision.